Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Play KML Tour/README.md

 ## How to use the sample

 The sample will load the KMZ file from ArcGIS Online.
-When a tour is found, the _Play_ button will be enabled.
-Use _Play_ and _Pause_ to control the tour.
+When a tour is found, the play button will be enabled.
+Use the play and pause button to control the tour.
 When you're ready to show the tour, use the reset button to return the tour to the unplayed state.

 ## How it works

-1. Load the KML file and add it to a layer.
+1. Load the `KMLDataset` and add it to a layer.
 2. Create the KML tour controller.
-Wire up the buttons to the `Play`, `Pause`, and `Reset` methods.
+Wire up the buttons to the `play()`, `pause()`, and `reset()` methods.
-3. Explore the tree of KML content to find the first KML tour.
+3. Explore the tree of KML content and find a KML tour.
 Once a tour is found, provide it to the KML tour controller.
 4. Enable the buttons to allow the user to play, pause, and reset the tour.

 ## Relevant API

 * KMLTour
-* KMLTour.PropertyChanged
-* KMLTour.TourStatus
+* KMLTour.Status
 * KMLTourController
-* KMLTourController.Pause()
+* KMLTourController.pause()
-* KMLTourController.Play()
+* KMLTourController.play()
-* KMLTourController.Reset()
+* KMLTourController.reset()
-* KmlTourController.Tour
+* KMLTourController.tour
+pause()

 ## Offline data